KilliannH/Spring-NativeMusic/README.md

 CRUD on all tables.
 Relations are made after a content is created. when post a new song, youtube_url must be present to perform a download.

+related songs for artists might be handled by song controller
+// since the relationship is  bidirectional, it will be seen when querying an artist as well